19bufordcarl/CarlRPG/Myth & Shadow/Resources for GMs/Creatures/Converting Monsters.md

 - [Movement](../../Game%20Procedures/Combat/Movement.md) = 30 feet or 60 feet, whichever seems closer
 - Special Abilities = Same (see if an appropriate [Condition](../../Game%20Procedures/Conditions/!Conditions.md) applies, or make a ruling)
 - [Ability Scores](../../Player%20Characters/The%20Ability%20Scores/Ability%20Scores.md) = BX doesn't have them.
 Use the following procedure:
-	- Grab the d20 bonus from [Quick Monster Statblocks](Quick%20Monster%20Statblocks.md):
+	- Grab the d20 bonus from [Generic Monster Statblocks](Generic%20Monster%20Statblocks.md):
 	- Their primary ability is this d20 bonus.
 	- Their secondary ability is half this bonus.
 	- Their other abilities are either 0 or a quarter of this bonus.